manjaro-sway/manjaro-sway/SUPPORT.md

 ### How can I take a Screenshot?

 Press the `Print` button on your keyboard and you will be presented with some options on the waybar.
 Depending on what you would like to take a screenshot of, you have to press a combination of keys.
 To take a full screenshot of the current screen just press - `Shift + o` on your keyboard.

+### I get weird screen distortions (with an intel iGPU)

+Try to disable Panel Self Refresh (PSR), a power saving feature used by Intel iGPUs.
+A temporary solution is to disable this feature using the [kernel parameter](https://wiki.archlinux.org/title/Kernel_parameters) i915.enable_psr=0.